 How To Use Coriander Seed

-Coriander seeds are easily ground with a mortal and pestle, keep longer, taste richer, cost less and offer more variation.
+Coriander seeds keep longer, taste richer, cost less and offer more variation.
+Coriander seeds are easily ground with a mortal and pestle.
 For an extra fragrance, soak them in water first for five to ten minutes, drain, and then grind.
 Or for quick fresh ground coriander at your fingertips, place them in a pepper mill and grind with a few simple flicks of the wrist.

 CORIANDER TIPS AND RECOMMENDATIONS

 One of the most amazing things about fresh raw spices is that they give you control.
 You have the power to highlight the various notes of the spice, and tweak the aroma, the flavor and the texture just by how you use them!
 Spices have many faces.